 First off, you can sync files on your SharePoint site, so they show up locally on your computer.
 Using OneDrive, you also have access to the “files on-demand” feature, which allows you to open files on your desktop without taking up space on your hard drive, as long as you have an active internet connection.

 You don’t really share anything with a SharePoint site.
 Rather, you invite someone to the site, and they automatically have access to everything.
 If you want to share an individual file, you can do so in OneDrive.
 You can share files directly through OneDrive or generate a sharing link and even request external files.

 Egnyte allows you to share files internally or through a link, too.
 With link sharing, you can set a password, set an expiration date and set up notifications whenever someone clicks the link.

 Additionally, you have access to “webedit.”
 This feature allows you to find a file within Egnyte and automatically open it in the associated desktop app.
 That makes content collaboration a breeze, as we’ll get to in the next section.

 For syncing, Egnyte automatically syncs your files across devices as you upload them.
 You can see your files locally, but they don’t take up space on your hard drive.
 Instead, Egnyte mounts a network drive on your computer, giving the experience of having everything stored on a physical hard drive as long as you have an active internet connection.

 Egnyte has “storage sync,” too.
 This feature allows you to connect any local storage you have — from a small NAS to a full business server — with your Egnyte account.
 However, this is only one part of Egnyte’s hybrid model that allows you to loop in local and public cloud storage with your account.

 This round is a matter of Egnyte vs OneDrive, not SharePoint.
 On that front, Egnyte easily wins.
-It offers excellent sharing capabilities but earns the win this round with its hybrid cloud model and variety of syncing options.

 5. Productivity & Collaboration